MillerLabFTW/OpenSLS/README.md

 ### Update 07/07/20
 - Our latest work has been published in Nature Biomedical Engineering.
 Here, we adapted openSLS for laser sintering of carbohydrates, which we are using to pattern perfusable vascular networks in engineered tissues
-- Learn more about this work from Rice University's [Press Release] (http://news.rice.edu/2020/06/29/laser-welded-sugar-sweet-way-to-3d-print-blood-vessels-2/?fbclid=IwAR0U7sia3JYhuekfoaQjJkxIh-vBjE8x_2c2UG4KTCaLtkVJyBe03XaeHhM) or by reading [the article] (https://rdcu.be/b5tHy).
+- Learn more about this work from Rice University's [Press Release](http://news.rice.edu/2020/06/29/laser-welded-sugar-sweet-way-to-3d-print-blood-vessels-2/?fbclid=IwAR0U7sia3JYhuekfoaQjJkxIh-vBjE8x_2c2UG4KTCaLtkVJyBe03XaeHhM) or by reading [the article](https://rdcu.be/b5tHy).
 - The R4 hardware designs are the final versions developed in this work

 ### Update 03/23/20